Timurid invasions of Georgia

-The Timurid invasions of Georgia (თემურლენგის ლაშქრობები საქართველოში) were eight invasions between 1386 and 1403 of the Kingdom of Georgia in the Caucasus by the Timurid Empire.
-Led by Timur, the Timurids ultimately conquered the Christian monarchy and made it a tributary state that kept its independence and religion.
+Between 1386 and 1403, the Timurid Empire invaded the Kingdom of Georgia in the Caucasus eight times.
+Led by Timur, the Timurids ultimately defeated Georgia and made it a tributary state.
+However, Georgia, a Christian monarchy, was allowed to retain its independence and remain Christian.

 History

 Timur's vast empire stretched, at its greatest extent, from Central Asia into Anatolia and these conflicts were intimately linked with the wars between Timur (Tamerlane) and Tokhtamysh, the last khan of the Golden Horde and Timur's major rival for control over the Islamic world.
-Although he invaded parts of Georgia, he could not make the country Muslim and recognized it as a Christian state.
+Although he was able to invade parts of Georgia, he was never able to make the country Muslim and even recognized Georgia as a Christian state.

 In the first of eight invasions, Timur sacked Georgia's capital, Tbilisi, and captured the king Bagrat V in 1386.
 Georgian resistance prompted a renewed attack by the Turco-Mongol armies.
 Bagrat's son and successor, George VII, put up a stiff resistance and had to spend much of his reign (1395–1405) fighting the Timurid invasions.
 Timur personally led most of these raids to subdue the recalcitrant Georgian monarch.
-He did not establish firm control over Georgia.
-By the time George VII was forced to accept Timur's terms of peace and agree to pay tribute, he was a master of little more than "gutted towns, ravaged countryside and a shattered monarchy".
+He was not able to establish a firm control over Georgia.
+By the time George VII was forced to accept Timur's terms of peace and agree to pay tribute, he was a master of little more than "gutted towns, ravaged countryside and a shattered monarchy."